Johnathan Thurston: Personal life

 Thurston was a finalist in Cleo magazine's Most Eligible Bachelors for 2006.

 On 25 October 2008, Thurston's uncle Richard Saunders and two friends were assaulted by a group of men in Woodridge, a suburb south-east of Brisbane.
-Mr Saunders later died in hospital, with eight people subsequently jailed in connection with the attack.
+Saunders later died in hospital, with eight people subsequently jailed in connection with the attack.

 Thurston is a shareholder of Collings Aviation Holdings which in March 2015 bought out Cairns based airline Skytrans after it fell into administration.

 Since 2008, Thurston has been in a relationship with Samantha Lynch.
-In June 2013, the couple had their first child together; a daughter they named Frankie Louise Thurston.
-In March 2015 the pair welcomed their second daughter Charlie Grace Thurston.
+In June 2013, the couple had their first child together; a daughter.
+In March 2015 the pair welcomed their second daughter.
 On 3 November 2015, Johnathan and Samantha 'eloped' to Hamilton Island to marry in a private ceremony with their daughters and parents present.
 This news was broken by Sam on her Instagram.
-The couple welcomed a third daughter, Lillie Rose Thurston, on 22 March 2017.
+The couple welcomed a third daughter on 22 March 2017.
 Their fourth daughter, Remie Lee, arrived in February 2019.

 Thurston is a Catholic and once offered a priest free air-travel to Coen to conduct Mass.

 In 2022, Thurston provided a voice cameo in an episode of Australian children's show Bluey, entitled "The Decider", in which he provided sideline analysis for a fictional State of Origin match between Queensland and New South Wales.